dustinpfister/blog_posts/_posts/js-object-keys.md

 ### 4 - Using Object.getOwnPropertyNames to get non enumerable own property object keys as well

 In some situations I might have some properties in an Object own properties that are not enumerable.
-In a way these kinds of properies are still enumerable, it just means that it can not be done with a for in loop or Object.keys.
+In a way these kinds of properties are still enumerable, it just means that it can not be done with a for in loop or Object.keys.
 The Object.getOwnProperyNames method can still be used to include these kinds of object keys.

 ```js
 var point = {